jackjona123/gastbywebsite/README.md

 This is a ReactJS based personal resume/portfolio single page website.

 ## Portfolio Sections

-✔️ Summary and About me
+✔️ Summary and About me/
-✔️ Skills
-✔️ Education
-✔️ Work Experience
+✔️ Skills/
-✔️ Open Source Projects Connected with Github
+✔️ Open Source Projects Connected with Github/
-✔️ Big Projects
-✔️ Achievements And Certifications
-✔️ Blogs
-✔️ Talks
-✔️ Podcast
+✔️ Blogs/
-✔️ Contact me
+✔️ Contact me/
-✔️ Twitter Timeline
+✔️ Twitter Timeline/
-✔️ Github Profile